bwo/monads/README.md

 The values `mzero`, `mplus`, etc. defined in `monads.core`, in turn, are or return values that, when run by run-monad, know how to look themselves up in the monad and find their implementations.
+Thus, you can provide a monad that implements `throw-error` and `catch-error`, or `ask` and `local`, etc., without using the existing error or reader monads.
+(For instance, you could define a read-write-state monad that combines the operations of the reader, writer, and state monads in one, without the overhead of lifting or excessive wrapping and unwrapping.)

 ## A caveat about the stack